Kotlin/KEEP/proposals/subclass-opt-in-required.md

     @RequiresOptIn(scope = Scope.Inheritance)
     annotation class PoisonOnlySubclasses(val message: String)
     ```
-   This design was rejected because it limits the ability to use the same experimental annotation marker for different scopes:
+   The design was rejected because it limits the ability to use the same experimental annotation marker for different scopes:
    either marking the entire API as unstable or marking only inheritance as unstable.

+5. Consider using a single marker with `@Repeatable` instead of vararg for `@SubclassOptInRequired`
+   During the design process, we also considered an alternative approach:
+   instead of allowing `@SubclassOptInRequired` to accept multiple markers via the `vararg` parameter (similar to `@OptIn`),
+   we explored the possibility of designing the annotation to accept only one marker and making `@SubclassOptInRequired` `@Repeatable`.
+   The design was rejected for two key reasons.
+   First, introducing a repeatable annotation would break consistency with the existing `@OptIn` annotation.
+   Maintaining consistency between these annotations is crucial for ensuring a predictable user experience.
+   Second, we want to avoid introducing `@Repeatable` annotations unless absolutely necessary,
+   as they tend to complicate code readability and increase the mental load for developers.

 ### Status and timeline